IHFC Owners Complete $275 Million Sale of High Point Complex

-High Point, N.C. - Bassett Furniture Inds. said Tuesday it has completed the sale of its stake in the International Home Furnishings Center, and confirmed that it will be a minority partner in a new entity that owns three major High Point showroom complexes and the World Market Center in Las Vegas.
+HIGH POINT, N.C. - Bassett Furniture Inds. said last week that it has completed the sale of its stake in the International Home Furnishings Center, and confirmed that it will be a minority partner in a new entity that owns three major High Point showroom complexes and the World Market Center in Las Vegas.

 The company said the new owner, International Market Centers, L.P., now controls 10 million square feet of showroom space in the two cities, including the IHFC and the Market Square complex in High Point.